Website User Experience Design – Nailing the Foundations

 Wireframing preparation: Low fidelity = low risk

-Your involvement in this phase is absolutely imperative to making sure that the wireframe created is aligned with the website’s purpose.
+Your involvement in this phase is absolutely imperative to make sure that the wireframe created is aligned with the website’s purpose.
 The clearer this is at this stage the less costly it will be (in terms of changes).

 Business goals and target audience